 Association is Not Cause

 There is no single cause for any eating disorder.
 This may shock some people who look for causes in childhood experiences or traumas.
 What we do know is that there are several known risk factors which make it more likely that a person will develop an eating disorder.
 And there are known risk factors for specific types of eating disorder.
-What we know that is someone with any kind of eating disorder is more likely to be sensitive, prone to anxiety, has high standards yet poor self confidence.
+Someone with any kind of eating disorder is more likely to be sensitive, prone to anxiety, has high standards yet poor self-confidence.
 The reasons why these factors have come together in any one individual will be personal.
 Sometimes it is just an accident of birth and sometimes it is a build up of experiences.